UFC Fight Night: Hunt vs Mir: Predictions & Analysis

 A few statistical edges stand out.
 Walsh throws significantly more leather — a 1.3 sig. strike per minute gap.
 Walsh is far more active with takedowns, averaging 1.1 more per 15 minutes.
 Walsh has tighter striking defense, making opponents miss more often.

-**The Pick: Richard Walsh over Viscardi Andrade.** This is essentially a pick'em.
-The model nudges toward Walsh at 50%, but there's almost nothing separating these two.
+The Pick: Viscardi Andrade over Richard Walsh.
+This is essentially a pick'em.
+The model nudges toward Andrade at 50%, but there's almost nothing separating these two.
 The market and our model are aligned — the line looks fair.

 Ross Pearson vs Chad Laprise